channel open v4.1.0 AI agent harnesses tested end-to-end

 bridge_send_message

 Deliver a message to a running agent on a paired machine.
-Writes a signed JSON message file to the remote inbox over SSH.
-Under Claude Code, the remote session receives it as a <channel> event; under polling harnesses it waits in the inbox until drained.
+Requires an explicit target; writes a signed JSON message file to the matching remote inbox over SSH.
+Claude Code receives <channel> events; OpenClaw receives native channel turns; other MCP hosts remain unverified/manual.

 bridge_receive_messages